dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 > [!Note]
 > A `tx.from` field is not required as it is, due to the non-fungibility of the tokens, implied by `token_id` as the account that held the token when it was requested to be burned.

+> [!NOTE] FIX: Do we want to have a `to` here expressing the minting account?
+Not having it seems less constraining.
+Ledgers still can add it as extra field in case they have multiple minting accounts.

 ### icrc7_transfer Block Schema

 1. the `tx.op` field MUST be `"7xfer"`